 Most of the popular investment apps listed above provide some data or analysis tools, but they’re generally minimal.
 Professional investors use data extensively, but the traditional tools and resources used by the pros are expensive and out of reach for most people.
 Atom Finance wants to make that valuable data accessible to the average investor.

 The Atom Finance app can be downloaded and used for free.
 They also offer a premium plan for $9.99 per month, but most users will get what they need from the free plan.
 While Atom Finance does not provide investment advice, the free plan includes breaking news and alerts, daily market briefings, real-time stock quotes, historical company financials, and some limited data in other categories.

 - You can get news and insights for free.

 - Get access to data that isn’t available with most other investing apps.

 - A premium plan is available for those who want to dig deeper.

 Atom Finance – Cons

 - The data available with the free plan is good but limited.

 There are a ton of investing apps available on the market.
-Some are certainly significantly better than others.
-It is up to you to weigh the pros and cons of these apps, see what your own needs are and how knowledgeable you are about investing, to pick the correct investing app for you.
+Some are significantly better than others, and we’ve featured the ones we think are the best.
+It’s up to you to weigh the pros and cons of these apps, see what your own needs are and how knowledgeable you are about investing, to pick the correct investing app for you.